CURVES Franchise Startup Cost, Profit Margin, Revenue and Locations

 All Curves franchisees are required to personally supervise the operations of their franchises, unless otherwise stated by the franchisor.
 However, if it is agreed that the franchisee can operate based on an absentee ownership model, then this franchise has to be supervised by a manager who must have attended training and also knows how to properly carry out the administration of duties of this franchise.

-How to Join for Buying a Curves Franchise
+How to Open for Buying a Curves Franchise

 To buy a curves franchise, certain steps must be followed, which first involves registering your interest using appropriate channels.